vmware/vic-product/docs/user_doc/vic_app_dev/putting_apps_into_production.md

 If you want to expose your container to other containers on a bridge network, you don't need to use EXPOSE.
 Your container will be resolvable by name.

-If you want your container to be externally accessible, VIC engine gives you the option to use an external container network rather than port mapping.
+If you want your container to be externally accessible, vSphere Integrated Containers Engine gives you the option to use an external container network rather than port mapping.
 This is more robust and more performant because it doesn't depend on the container engine being available for a network connection and it doesn't rely on NAT networking.
 Your container gets its own IP address on that container network.
 Exposing your container on a container network cannot be specified in a Dockerfile.

 If you want to use a port mapping on the VCH endpoint VM, it's rarely the case that you want the container engine to pick a random port and again, that's not something that can be specified in the Dockerfile.
 Better to use `docker run -p <external>:<internal>` at deployment.